MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/troubleshoot-installation.md

 ms.reviewer:
 ---

-# Troubleshoot known issues and errors during an AKS on Azure Stack HCI installation
+# Known issues and errors during an AKS on Azure Stack HCI installation

 This article describes known issues and errors you may encounter when running an installation of AKS on Azure Stack HCI.

+## When creating a new workload cluster, the error _Error: rpc error: code = DeadlineExceeded desc = context deadline exceeded_ occurs

+This is a known issue with the AKS on Azure Stack HCI July Update (version 1.0.2.10723).
+The error _Error: rpc error: code = DeadlineExceeded desc = context deadline exceeded_ occurs because the CloudAgent service times out during distribution of virtual machines across multiple cluster shared volumes in the system.

-## Install-Akshci failed on a multi-node installation with the error _Nodes have not reached active state_
+## Install-AksHci failed on a multi-node installation with the error _Nodes have not reached active state_

 When running [Install-AksHci](./reference/ps/install-akshci.md) on a single-node setup, the installation worked, but when setting up the failover cluster, the installation fails with the error message _Nodes have not reached active state_.
 However, pinging the cloud agent showed the CloudAgent was reachable.